deadlysyn/blog/_posts/2017-11-22-tdd-thoughts.md

 ---
+author: Mike Hoskins
+layout: post
 published: true
-layout: post
 title: TDD Thoughts
 categories: tdd sre dev
-author: Mike Hoskins
+category: development
+tags:
+  - sre
+  - TDD
 ---
 Coming from a Computer Science background academically, and in a fervant effort to embrace the "E" in SRE (Site Reliability Engineering), I have been spending a fair amount of time "drinking the Kool-Aid" when it comes to modern development practices.